MRINALPRAKASHFSD/MINI_PROJECT_PARADIGM_SHIFT/backend/Ishaanparashar.md

 As the product scales, the lack of a clear separation often results in a "least common denominator" API that serves both platforms poorly rather than one platform perfectly.
-Testing becomes significantly more complex because every backend deployment now requires
+Testing becomes significantly more complex because every backend deployment now requires a full suite of regression tests for both the web and mobile environments.